 Sign up offer exclusions

 You’re probably aware that the bookmakers entice new customers through rewarding free bets, offers and other promotions.
-In some circumstances, these offers are made to look more appealing than they actually are.
+In some circumstances, these offers are made to look more appealing than they are.

-The bookmakers may offer £100s in free bets, but what they don’t initially tell you is the amount of times you may need to rollover your deposit before being able to access any winnings.
+The bookmakers may offer £100s in free bets, but what they don’t initially tell you is the number of times you may need to rollover your deposit before being able to access any winnings.

 The bookies know exactly what they’re doing.
 But it works, so they keep doing it.